Chocolate Toxicity Information CVC

 |Size of dog||Milk Chocolate||Dark or Baking Chocolate|

-**Based on a toxicity dose of 60g/kg for milk chocolate and 7g/kg for dark chocolate.
-The amount of theobromine and caffeine will differ between chocolate brands.
+**The amount of theobromine and caffeine will differ between chocolate brands.
 Always call your veterinary practice and advise them of the amount of chocolate ingested.
 They will be able to accurately calculate the dose that your pet has been exposed to.

 Common signs of chocolate toxicity: